Have questions about my editing services? Get answers here!

-A summary of my resume and experiences can be found here.
+A summary of my resume and experiences, including testimonials and my LinkedIn page, can be found here.

 4. Will you beta read for me?

 I’m very interested in working with members of the writing community throughout the writing process.
 I’d love to look at select sections of your work and provide some comments; however, I cannot promise to be available at any given time.
 As such, this will be on a case-by-case basis, but it never hurts to ask!
-If I’m not available, we can always work together on a developmental edit.
+Feel free contact me either at the form at the bottom of this page or via email.